 Student School and Activity Fund (SSAF)

 The Student School & Activity Fund (SSAF) offers an annual $100 grant to purchase school supplies and clothing for Choctaw students possessing a tribal membership card.
 Students must be enrolled at an accredited school or daycare in order to receive funds.
 Home school students are eligible to receive the grant.
 Students must be at least 3 years old at the time an application is submitted.
 High school seniors cannot apply after their graduation date.
-If your high school student is over the age of 18 at the time of application submission, please mail a paper application and attach a document verifying that your student is still enrolled in high school.
+If your high school student is 19 or older at the time of application submission, please mail a paper application and attach a document verifying that your student is still enrolled in high school.

-Students qualifying for the grant will receive a $100 pre-paid Visa gift card within 2-3 weeks of application.
-If you need assistance or have questions in regards to your student’s Visa gift card, please contact the SSAF program.
+Students qualifying for the grant will receive a $100 pre-paid Visa card within 2-3 weeks of application.
+If you need assistance or have questions in regards to your student’s Visa card, please contact the SSAF program.